Frequently Asked Questions

 We recommend from two to four days minimum stay at the lagoon.
 Two is the minimum and allows you a day extra in case of any bad weather.

-Yes, at certain times of the day and when weather is good, we do have a cell signal and you can access it.
-You should call your carrier to get a Mexico plan during your stay if you plan to use your cell phone, otherwise you will not be able to use your phone.
+Cell Service: Yes, we now have a cellular booster antenna at the Ecolodge.
+In order for your cell phone to work, you should call your carrier to get a Mexico plan during your stay if you plan to use your cell phone

 BOOKING